rfgreene/1790-add-merging-documentation-python/docs/combining_data.md

 We are finally ready to write some code!
 Our first program will generate a lookup.
 A lookup is a table (likely in .csv format) with two columns: a set of keys, which correspond to the target geographies, and a value corresponding to each key.
 Common keys may be 5-digit zip codes, a state's postal abbreviation followed by two digits representing a given congressional district, or the name of the elementary school within the school district.
 The values would be the result of the merge rule for that target geography.

+First, locate your crosswalk and the Justice40 data using pyprojroot, and read those files into DataFrames:

+<pre><code>import pandas, pyprojroot

+crosswalk = pyprojroot.here('./data/inputs/your_crosswalk_filename')
+justice40 = pyprojroot.here('./data/inputs/communities-2022-05-31-1915GMT.csv') #the timestamp on the file may be different depending on when you downloaded the data!

+lookup = pandas.read_csv(crosswalk)
+communities_df = pandas.read_csv(justice40)
+</code></pre>

 [in progress]

 ## Step 2: Performing a Data Merge